Philatelic Guide

 Postage stamps are normally made from printing press.
 Most stamps are made from paper.
 However, there are several countries which prefer making postage stamp out of different materials like plastic, wood, synthetic chemicals, etc. At the same time, because they are made from different materials, they are also made from different printing methods and materials.

-Stamp printing process
+Postage stamp printing process

 Stamps are printed by a number of various processes.
 It is important to recognize their different striking characteristics.